Find all the latest marketing trends on the J&C Blog.

 Additionally, there is a connection between recent and future purchases.
 You may notice this in your own behavior.
 I’ve had friends refer to this as “being in the buying mood.”
 Many retail marketers may remember RFM: recency, frequency and monetary.
 The basis for this approach was predicated on targeting recent purchasers as they would be more likely to make another purchase.

 So how do you create this emotion and loyalty?
 I’d argue it is all about relevancy.
 You know the feeling when someone is talking your language, and you think to yourself, “They really get it” or “They really get me.”
 How does that relate to a retailer-customer relationship?
 When a user opens an email that highlights something that fits their needs and preferences, the user has that same feeling.
 While at first it might seem a bit aspirational, the reality is that relevancy works.
-Personalization of the shopping experience and customer retention strategies are an absolute must among retailers seeking significant returns on their investments in today’s market.2 To understand what the modern age retail consumer thinks about communications they receive from retailers, download this study to gain access to all the findings that can help reshape your marketing strategy.
+Personalization of the shopping experience and customer retention strategies are an absolute must among retailers seeking significant returns on their investments in today’s market.2

 The right strategy